subzero0008/MovieStore/README.md

   - Delete movies from the catalog.
   - Manage user accounts (delete or modify user information).
 - **Role-based Access Control**: Regular users and admins have different access rights.
+- Owner – Has full control over admin profiles and is the only one allowed to edit or delete admin users.

 ## Installation
+Prerequisites
+To run the project, you need the following dependencies installed:

+.NET 6 SDK
+SQL Server
+Entity Framework Core
+ASP.NET Core MVC
+Razor Pages
 1. Clone the repository:
    ```bash
    git clone https://github.com/subzero0008/MovieStore.git